huggingface/hub-docs/docs/hub/datasets-manual-configuration.md

 └── holdout.csv
 ```

-You can define your splits by adding the `configs` field in the YAML block at the top of your README.md:
+You can define a configuration for your splits by adding the `configs` field in the YAML block at the top of your README.md:

 ```yaml
 ---